hamzehkhazaei/EECS3221_Xv6_Setup_Lab2/README.md

-# Tutorial 1: Setting up Xv6
+# Setting up Xv6 Operating System

 ## 🧠 What is Xv6?
 [Xv6](https://pdos.csail.mit.edu/6.828/2019/xv6.html) is MIT's modern re-implementation of Dennis Ritchie's and Ken Thompson's **Unix Version 6 (V6)** released by Bell Labs in 1975, for educational purposes.
 It provides a compact and clean operating system that runs on both **x86 and RISC-V** architectures and is written entirely in **ANSI C**, with a small amount of assembly code.
 As MIT has stopped supporting the x86 architecture, in this course we will adopt the **xv6-riscv** version.
 Xv6 is designed not for production use, but to help students understand the **core concepts** of operating systems by studying and modifying real, working code.
 Its simplicity and well-structured codebase make it an ideal platform for learning how modern OS components are built and how they interact.